chintakjoshi/moodle-docker-local/README.md

 The Default username and password for the Moodle Web App will - ```admin and password``` respectively.

-The repository was cloned from [https://github.com/ubc/moodle-docker/tree/master](https://github.com/ubc/moodle-docker/tree/master).
+The repository was cloned and modified from [https://github.com/ubc/moodle-docker/tree/master](https://github.com/ubc/moodle-docker/tree/master).
+Review this repository for detailed documentation and implementation.